Cause and Effect: Part 3

-In another article “What is the Mace Method”, six salient points were offered which epitomise the uniqueness of MEM, but to attempt to parrot them off would surely be off-putting, so an initial simplistic answer, “unlike other therapies we handle cause not manifestation”, will set the scene.
+In another article “What is the Mace Method”, six salient points were offered that epitomise the uniqueness of MEM, but to attempt to parrot them off would surely be off-putting, so an initial simplistic answer, “unlike other therapies, we handle cause not manifestation”, will set the scene.

 A genuine inquirer will probably ask you what do you mean by that, so here are the basics from a scientific point of view.

 The procedures known as MEM are the practical components of Causism™ and are based upon the fundamental fact that nothing happens in life without something causing it.
 We are all controlled by our feelings and all negative behaviour stems from negative feelings, which stem from negative influences.
 There are three elements in an emotional problem, for instance, a tendency to have angry outbursts.
 The outburst itself is the manifestation, but prior to that is the trigger that caused the outburst.
 The trigger is only the APPARENT cause, but underlying that is the REAL or fundamental cause, a negative influence, which MEM calls a negative identity.